This policy covers the management of the Hockliffe Parish Council Website, in particular-

 - The Webmaster

-4.1 It is highly desirable that a Councillor volunteers to be the Webmaster and that this Councillor enjoys the confidence of the Council, either explicitly with a motion or implicitly from the nature of the proceedings.
+4.1 It is highly desirable that an independent Webmaster who enjoys the confidence of the Council, either explicitly with a motion or implicitly from the nature of the proceedings be appointed.
 If there is more than one Webmaster, it may be advisable to apportion a specific area of the site to each Webmaster.

 4.2 The function of the Webmaster, is to manage the Website, adding or deleting material, and editing pages as required.
 As long as they enjoy the confidence of the Council, the Webmaster shall be empowered to update the Website as he sees fit without prior reference to Council and subject to Section 7 below.